emorynlp/CMCL-2021/README.md

 Because we use a local version of gluon-nlp, we need to set `PYTHONPATH` using `export PYTHONPATH=~/dmlc/gluon-nlp-modified/src/`.
 Note that you need to change the path into your own path.

-The scripts below are in the directory `scripts`.

 # Emotion Classification
+* The scripts mentioned in the section are in the directory `scripts`. *

 ## Model Training
 The model is trained with three different initialization.
 See `train.sh` for more tails.
 ```sh